Chris Simon: Suspensions

 Simon was involved in numerous on-ice incidents and was suspended eight times by the NHL for his conduct, for a grand total of 65 games.

 Mike Grier incident

 On November 8, 1997, during a game against the Edmonton Oilers, Simon was suspended three games for directing a racial slur at Edmonton's Mike Grier.
-Grier allegedly made derogatory comments about Simon's Ojibwa heritage, and Simon allegedly responded with a racial slur towards Grier, who is black, although the words spoken between the two players were never confirmed.
+Grier allegedly made derogatory comments about Simon's Ojibwe heritage, and Simon allegedly responded with a racial slur towards Grier, who is black, although the words spoken between the two players were never confirmed.
 Simon flew to Toronto to apologize to Grier, who accepted.
 Grier and Simon were later teammates for a brief time in 2002 with the Washington Capitals.

 Ryan Hollweg incident

 On March 8, 2007, the Islanders faced their rival, the New York Rangers, at the Nassau Veterans Memorial Coliseum.
 At 13:25 of the third period, Rangers forward Ryan Hollweg checked Simon from (what Simon felt was) behind, knocking him face first into the boards, and giving Simon a concussion.
 No penalty was assessed, and play continued.
 Simon then took a two-handed baseball swing in the face of Ryan Hollweg with his hockey stick as he skated by.
 Simon received a match penalty for attempt to injure, resulting in his ejection from the game.
 Hollweg suffered a cut to the chin that required two stitches.
 According to ESPN's Barry Melrose, Hollweg escaped serious injury because Simon's blow caught his shoulder pads before hitting his face.

 Simon was automatically suspended indefinitely by the NHL due to his match penalty pending ruling by the league commissioner Gary Bettman and disciplinarian Colin Campbell.
 On March 11, he was suspended for the rest of the season, including playoffs, with a minimum of 25 games, and since the Islanders only played five playoff games, it continued into the first five games of the 2007–08 season.
 The Nassau County district attorney considered filing criminal charges against Simon, but declined.
 Hollweg later told Newsday that he was not interested in pressing charges.

 On March 10, Simon issued a statement in which he apologized to Hollweg and the league, and said that there is "absolutely no place in hockey" for what he did.
 He asserted that he did not remember much about the incident because he was "completely out of it" as a result of the concussion.